Born in Los Angeles, California, Grammy-nominated artist Alexandra Silber grew up outside Detroit, Michigan.

 Alexandra was nominated for a 2014 Grammy Award for her portrayal of Maria (opposite Cheyenne Jackson as Tony) with the San Francisco Symphony. in a concert presentation of West Side Story, conducted by Michael Tilson Thomas.
 This historic, first-ever concert presentation was accompanied by the first-ever full symphonic recording.
 She also performed on the 57th Grammy Award broadcast with Cheyenne Jackson.

-As a writer, Alexandra's debut novel "After Anatevka: a novel based on Fiddler on the Roof" (chronicling what happens to the characters of Hodel and Perchik made famous by the Sholem Aleichem stories), and her memoir White Hot Grief Parade (a poignant-comic memoir about losing her father to cancer when she was 18), are both published by Pegasus Books and available at all fine book retailers.
+As a writer, Alexandra's debut novel "After Anatevka: a novel based on Fiddler on the Roof" (chronicling what happens to the characters of Hodel and Perchik made famous by the Sholem Aleichem stories), and her most recent book White Hot Grief Parade (a poignant-comic memoir about losing her father to cancer when she was 18), are both published by Pegasus Books and available at all fine book retailers.

 As a playwright, she has written modern language adaptations of three classic Greek tragedies through a commission by the Dutch Kills Theater.
 The first work she adapted, Sophocles' Antigone, premiered at the National Opera Center in New York City with a cast that included John Cullum, Peter Scolari, Alexandra Socha, Jason Tam, and Silber.
 The second work she penned, a modern English translation of Euripides' tragedy The Trojan Women, was given its first fully staged performance at the Hangar Theatre in Ithaca, New York in June, 2015.